cloudevents/spec/schemaregistry/schemaregistry.md

 ### 3.2.
 Operations at the groups level

 #### 3.2.1.
 List schema groups

+Schema groups are enumerated with a GET on the root of the registry hierarchy, in the exemplary structure above identified as `/schemagroups`.

+The result is a JSON encoded array of strings enumerating the `id` values of the schema groups.

 #### 3.2.2.
 Get schema group

+The details of a schema group are retrieved with a GET on the group's path in the schema groups collection, for instance `/schemagroups/mygroup`.

+The result is a JSON object that contains the attributes of the schema group.

 #### 3.2.3.
 Create schema group

+A schema group is created with a PUT on the desired group's path in the schema groups collection, for instance `/schemagroups/mygroup`.

+The payload is a JSON object that contains the attributes of the schema group.

+The operation returns the effective attributes as a JSON object when the schwema group has been created or updated.

 #### 3.2.4.
 Delete schema group

+A schema group is deleted with a DELETE on the desired group's path in the schema groups collection, for instance `/schemagroups/mygroup`.

 ### 3.3 Operations at the schemas level

 #### 3.3.1.
 List schemas for the group

+Schemas within a schema group are enumerated with a GET on the `schemas` collection of the group, for instance `/schemagroups/mygroup/schemas`.

+The result is a JSON encoded array of strings enumerating the `id` values of the schemas within the group.

 #### 3.3.2.
 Delete all schemas from the group

+All schemas of a schema group can be deleted DELETE on the `schemas` collection of the group, for instance `/schemagroups/mygroup/schemas`.

 #### 3.3.3.
 Add a new schema version

+A new schema or a new version of a schema is added to the version collection with a POST on the desired schema's path in the schemas collection, for instance `/schemagroups/mygroup/schemas/myschema`.

+This operation will either create a new schema and store the document under the first version identifier assigned by the server or will update the schema by assigning a new version to the given document and storing it.

+The payload of the request is the schema document.
+All further attributes such as the `description` or the `format` indicator are passed either via the query string or as HTTP headers.

+The ´Content-Type´ for the payload MUST be preserved by the registry and returned when the schema is requested, independent of the format identifier.

 #### 3.3.4.
 Get the latest version of a schema

+The latest version of a schema is retrieved via a GET on schema's path in the schemas collection, for instance `/schemagroups/mygroup/schemas/myschema`.

+The returned payload is the schema document.
+Further attributes such as the `description` and the `format` indicator are returned as HTTP headers.

+The returned ´Content-Type´ is the same that was passed when the schema version was registered.

+The HEAD method SHOULD also be implemented.

 #### 3.3.4.
 Delete a schema

+A schema including all its versions is deleted with a DELETE on schema's path in the schemas collection, for instance `/schemagroups/mygroup/schemas/myschema`

 ### 3.4 Operations at the versions level

 #### 3.4.1.
 List all versions of the schema

+Versions of a schema within a schema group are enumerated with a GET on the `versions` collection of the schema, for instance `/schemagroups/mygroup/schemas/myschemas/versions`.

+The result is a JSON encoded array of integers enumerating the `version` values of the schemas within the group.

 #### 3.4.2.
 Get a specific schema version

+A specific version of a schema is retrieved via a GET on schema version's path in the `versions` collection, for instance `/schemagroups/mygroup/schemas/myschema`.

+The returned payload is the schema document.
+Further attributes such as the `description` and the `format` indicator are returned as HTTP headers.

+The returned ´Content-Type´ is the same that was passed when the schema version was registered.

+The HEAD method SHOULD also be implemented.